Computer Forensics Resources for PCs and Mobile Devices

 Use the Computer Forensics for Dummies book for practical help on how to uncover information about email, internet use, networks, and mobile devices.

-The Cyber Crime Investigator’s Field Guide provides the details of the entire process of investigating technological crimes and cybercrimes.
-Written by a former member of the NSA and Department of Defense, this book will help you learn how to collect and analyze digital evidence.
+The Cyber Crime Investigator’s Field Guide details the investigation process of technological crimes and cybercrimes.
+Written by a former NSA and Department of Defense member, this book will help you learn how to collect and analyze digital evidence.

 In addition, the handbook includes helpful reference materials, case studies, a list of common Unix / Linux commands, port number references, and recommended computer forensic software tools.
 Includes an overview of specific software tools and how to use them.